ping2109/GSI-builder/README.md

 3. Android 11: Pixel, VOS
 4. Android 12 S: Pixel
 ```

-If ROM is not specified in the list above then leave it Generic, DO NOT ENTER SOME BULLSHITS LIKE "Generic DotOS 5.1", LEAVE IT "Generic"! </br>
+- If ROM is not specified in the list above then leave it Generic, DO NOT ENTER SOME BULLSHITS LIKE "Generic DotOS 5.1", LEAVE IT "Generic"! </br>

 - BUILD_AB: set to true to build AB GSI
-- BUILD_AONLY: set to true to build AB GSI
+- BUILD_AONLY: set to true to build A only GSI
 - ROM_AB: file's name, set to whatever you want but keep the .7z
 - ROM_AONLY:file's name, set to whatever you want but keep the .7z

-- Example codes:
+## Example env codes:
+1. Build AB GSI
 ```
 ROM_LINK: https://rr.noordstar.me/69b5c654   #direct link
 ROM_TYPE: VOS   #ima pretend that this is a VOS rom